-3. In a large bowl, toss bread cubes with 1/4 cup olive oil.
+3. In large bowl, toss bread cubes with 1/4 cup olive oil.
 Evenly spread bread cubes on second prepared baking sheet; season with salt and pepper.
 Transfer to oven and bake until golden and slightly crunchy, about 20 minutes.
 Remove from oven and let cool slightly.

 4. Cut Swiss chard leaves into 1-inch-wide strips and finely chop stems.
-Heat a large skillet over medium heat.
+Heat large skillet over medium heat.
 Add remaining 1/4 cup olive oil, garlic, Swiss chard stems, and red-pepper flakes.
 Cook, stirring, until soft and translucent, about 5 minutes.
-Add leaves and 1/4 cup mushroom stock.
-Cover and cook until leaves are soft, but not mushy, adding a tablespoon mushroom stock as necessary, about 10 minutes.
+Add leaves and 1/4 cup vegetable stock.
+Cover and cook until leaves are soft, but not mushy, adding a tablespoon stock as necessary, about 10 minutes.
 Season with salt and pepper and set aside.

 5. Coat two nonstick 9-by-5-by-2 3/4-inch loaf pans with olive oil; set aside.

 6. In a large bowl, whisk together eggs, remaining 1 1/2 cups stock, 2 tsp salt, and 1 tsp black pepper.
 Add celery root and bread cubes along with persimmons, raisins, almonds, and parsley; mix until just coated.